vsdip/vsdsram/README.md

 The Size of SRAM Specs is 32kbit/4k Bytes with 1.8v.

-To view Design Specifications of mem4kBytesOr32kbits, check [this](https://www.vlsisystemdesign.com/ip/).
+To get insight of Design Specifications of mem4kBytesOr32kbits, check [this](https://github.com/Anushar123/vsdsram/blob/master/Documentation/mem4kBytesOr32kbitsSpec.pdf).

 ## Block Symbol and pins